 This is what the Sky-90 was surely designed for, so first up in my mini observing campaign are some easy winter Messier objects - the Orion Nebula, the Double Cluster and the Pleiades.
 All look crisp, luminous and sharp in the Sky-90.
 The field is very flat with Naglers or TV Plossls and of course very wide for a given eyepiece.
 The Orion nebula is brighter and more detailed and extensive than in a 3” refractor and the double cluster just has more sparkle, more vivid star colours and looks more populous.

 Naglers 13mm T6 and 17mm T4 work particularly well on these deep sky targets and give you that wide-field space walk.
 So it’s a shock when I pop in a Pentax XW40 and see horrid off-axis field curvature and coma beyond about 60% diameter.
-This is not a Sky-90 problem per-se, but a reminder that Tele Vue eyepieces are tested to F4, whilst Pentaxes (superb though they are in longer focal-length ‘scopes) are not.
-I had a similar problem using an XW14 in a TV60.
+This is not a Sky-90 problem but a Pentax one, a reminder that Tele Vue eyepieces are tested to F4, whilst Pentaxes (superb though they are in longer focal-length ‘scopes) are not.
+I had a similar problem using an XW14 in a TV-60.

-Overall, planets looks better in the FS-78 – crisper and cleaner - but I would like to see a collimated example before saying this is a genuine limitation of the Sky-90.
+Overall, planets look better in the FS-78 – crisper and cleaner - but I would like to see a collimated example before saying this is a genuine limitation of the Sky-90.

 It’s hard not to like and want a Sky-90.
-There is no other APO on sale now that I know of which packs 90mm aperture into such a tiny, quality package.
-Let’s be clear, travelling with the Sky-90 is going to be far easier than with a Tak’ FS-78 for example, let alone an FS-102.
+Travelling with the Sky-90 is going to be far easier than with a Tak’ FS-78 for example, let alone an FS-102.
 A few alternative 90-100mm APOs seem to come close in terms of size, but in practice they are considerably bulkier, heavier, or require removal of focusers or extension tubes to pack down.

-Push the magnification for doubles or planets and the Sky-90 is just not as sharp as it could be, though I believe this is mainly a collimation/centring issue, not a problem with the optical surfaces.
+Push the magnification for doubles or planets and the Sky-90 I tested was just not as sharp as it should be, though I believe this is mainly a collimation/centring issue, not a problem with the optical surfaces.

-Recommended as a super-portable astrograph, but not as a do-anything, go-anywhere alternative to a Stowaway.
+Cautiously recommended as a super-portable astrograph, but not as a do-anything, go-anywhere alternative to a Stowaway.
 And check the collimation and focuser before you buy.

-I recently found an exhaustive suite of tests on the Sky-90 from Wolfgang Rohr.
-His conclusion, much as my own (much less quantitive) opinion, was that it’s a fine lens that is very sensitive to collimation.
+I later found an exhaustive suite of tests on the Sky-90 from Wolfgang Rohr.
+His conclusion, much as my own (much less quantitive) opinion, was that it’s a fine lens that is very sensitive to alignment and centring.
 Could it be fixed?
 Maybe.
-One interesting option would be to fit a complete Feathertouch focuser and have it professionally collimated.
+One interesting option would be to fit a Feathertouch focuser and have it professionally collimated.
 The result just might be a Stowaway competitor, albeit one that would need gentle handling.